 Two letters of recommendation from academic or professional source.
-You may use a standard form or your reference may submit a letter on official letterhead.
 Recent graduates are expected to submit at least one academic recommendation; professional sources should be in supervisory roles; no references from family or friends.

 Chestnut Hill College has a rolling admissions policy for graduate applicants.
 In order to allow sufficient time for the admissions review prior to registration, applicants are encouraged to submit requirements by the following dates:

 After all requirements are received, qualified applicants will be contacted by email to schedule a department interview with the Chair, Program Coordinator, or Faculty Advisor.
-(This interview is optional if you graduate from Chestnut Hill College.)
 The interview provides you with an opportunity to meet our faculty and discuss the program and expectations for Clinical and Counseling graduate students.
 Additionally, it provides CHC the opportunity to learn more about your interests, goals and professional and academic background.